 Student Research Spotlight: Looking for Warning Signs Beneath the Surface, Sen. George J. Mitchell Center News (2/18/15)

 Publication finds upland sources contribute to sediment loads, Sen. George J. Mitchell Center News (1/29/15)

 Researchers raft down Penobscot River to map changes, Aislinn Sarnacki, Bangor Daily News (6/25/14)

-Maine Water Conference 2014 – Poster Session Honorable Mention: Van Dam, B, S. Smith, A. Reeve, B. Gerard.
+Poster Session Honorable Mention at Maine Sustainability and Water Conference: Van Dam, B, S. Smith, A. Reeve, B. Gerard.
 Hydrologic Implications of Upland Microtopography in Post-Glaciated Maine

 Research Focus and History